Agriculture

 Help at CBF's Clagett Farm

 Want to get your hands dirty while learning about regenerative agriculture?
 From May through November, volunteers are welcome to help plant, weed, and harvest.
-See our Volunteering page for details.
+See our calendar for available dates and information.

 Attend a Tree Planting